Find out how to save money on Google Ads right now, decreasing your ad spend while still improving your campaign performance!

 To reduce your PPC spend: make sure your ads are set to show only where you want them to be seen.

-If your ads perform better at some times and worse at others, optimise your settings to reflect this.
+If your ads perform better at some times and worse at others, optimise your campaign settings to reflect this.

 You can easily schedule your ads to not show at times when your audience is likely to be less interested.
 This might include weekends for B2B or early morning for B2C, when people are arriving at their work and aren’t looking to piss their boss off by looking at what theme park to book.
 This will improve your click through rate, increase quality, and reduce the cost to you.